Clinical Competence & Professional Practice Canine Module Seven

-This module is the final aspect of the Level II pathway.
-It includes case based evaluation (and critical reflection of one’s learning). in-depth osteopathic considerations and an opportunity to demonstrate your mastery via an open teaching clinic & viva assessment. successful completion leads to a Certificate of Competence from the ESO/AOi.
+Module seven is the last module in the Diploma Programme, which leads to the Diploma award.
+It includes case-based discussion, evaluation (and critical reflection of one’s learning), in-depth osteopathic considerations and an opportunity to demonstrate your mastery via an open teaching clinic & viva assessment.
+Successful completion leads to a CPD certificate from the AOI (when taken in isolation) or, when taken as part of the Diploma in Functional Osteopathy for the Canine Patient, which is validated by the ESO.

-This module is designed to instil and concrete our student’s knowledge, skills and confidence, to ensure that by the end of the Level II pathway they can:
+This module is designed to instil and cement student knowledge, skills and confidence.
+By the end of the Diploma, students will be able to:

 - Safely and competently assess a range of suitable canine patients, who present with MSK or neurological signs and symptoms;